konstantinkonstantinovich/Task-1/README.md

 ## Install
 The project is written in `Ruby` language.

-Before launching, you need to download certain `gems`
+Before launching, you need to download certain `gems` by going to the folder ./rack_demo

 ``` sh
 bundler install